Metaxal/rwind/README.md

  - Alt-Super-F5 switches to `single` workspace mode
  - Alt-Super-F6 switches to `multi` workspace mode
  - ...

+The default window policy is stacking, but you can easily change it to tiling in the configuration file.

 You can also modify the default `.xinitrc-rwind` to fit your needs.
 By default, you need to close the xterms to exit the session.